Virginia lieutenant governor resists calls to step down

 “Ms. Watson stands ready, although it will be painful, to tell the Virginia Legislature what Mr. Fairfax did to her when she was 20 years old,” the statement said.

-Attorneys for Vanessa Watson, a California college professor who said Fairfax forced her to perform oral sex on him at a Boston hotel in 2004, also released a statement saying their client would be willing to testify.
+Attorneys for Vanessa Tyson, a California college professor who said Fairfax forced her to perform oral sex on him at a Boston hotel in 2004, also released a statement saying their client would be willing to testify.

 “We are confident that once the Virginia legislature hears Dr. Tyson’s harrowing account of this sexual assault, the testimony of many corroborating witnesses, and evidence of his attempts to mislead the public about The Washington Post’s decision not to run a story in 2018, it will conclude that he lacks the character, fitness and credibility to serve in any capacity,” the statement said.

-Fairfax has denied both allegations and on Saturday asked that “no one rush to judgment.
+Fairfax has denied both allegations and on Saturday asked that “no one rush to judgment.”

 “Our American values don’t just work when it’s convenient — they must be applied at the most difficult of times,” he said.

-Note: This story has been edited to correct last name in 6th paragraph to Tyson.